drewkhoury/thenetwork/README.md

 - You can also `wipe data` on emulators
 - `flutter clean` and restart emulators/android studio

-# Next steps

-You're now ready for Flutter app development!

-## Making the app your own - Part 1
+# PART 1 - Making the app your own

 We have 2 values to create for our new project.
 - YOUR_APP_NAME, eg `thenetworkapp`